polywrap/documentation/docs/developers/create-as-web3api.md

 } from './w3';
 ```

 Here, we're importing the `Ethereum_Mutation` and `Ipfs_Mutation` modules, which lets your Web3API interact with the Ethereum network and IPFS, respectively.
-These are both available to you already, so you don't have to write the implementation for them.

 Then, we import the `SetDataResult` and `SetIpfsDataResult` functions along with their respective type classes.